Trees in Conservation Areas

 There is no requirement to provide notice for the removal of dead branches from a living tree, or for the removal of ivy.

-If you believe the tree presents an immediate risk of serious harm please go to trees believed to be dangerous.
+If you believe the tree to be dangerous and presents an immediate risk of serious harm

 Please note, all information contained on this and other pages relating to trees is written for the benefit of tree owners, the general public and amenity groups and answers some of the most common questions relating to trees.